3 Ultimate Things Business Owners Need to Prepare for the New Normal

 - Authentication – identifies and verifies the user or computer that is accessing a network.
 This usually entails entering a username and password to confirm a user’s identity.
 Other ways to authenticate can be through cards, voice recognition, and biometrics.

 - Authorization – determines if a user has permission to access or use particular files or resources.
-This means restricting employee access only to resources they need and allow limited staff to access highly sensitive information.
+This means restricting employee access only to resources they need and allowing limited staff to access highly sensitive information.

 - Encryption – converts data to code or symbols so that its contents can't be understood without a key.
 This ensures the privacy and safety of sensitive information in transit — that is, you can send social security numbers, credit card numbers, and home addresses over the internet with less risk of these being intercepted.